How to Hire Full Stack Developers: What You Need to Know

 4. Git and GitHub Experience

-Git, the “distributed version control system,” allows developers to handle every step of the software development process.
+Git, a popular version control system, allows developers to handle every step of the software development process.
 Its bug fixing and tracking efficiency compare favorably to other control systems.

 GitHub is a platform that allows full-stack web developers to work and manage many projects simultaneously.
 As the name implies, it creates a hub for communication and interaction with other developers.
 GitHub uses git features to provide an ideal platform for developers.